 On Mac:

-- If Software Update finds new software, click the Upgrade Now or Update Now to install it.
+- If Software Update finds new software, click Upgrade Now or Update Now to install it.
 You'll also need to enter all the information required.

-How to force stop/close the Apple Music app:
+How to Force Stop/Close Apple Music App:

 On iPhone:

-- To force stop the Music app, swipe up on the Home Screen or double click the Home button to see all the apps running in the background.
+- To force stop the Music app, swipe up on the Home Screen or double-click the Home button to see all the apps running in the background.

 - After that, restart it to see if tracks have been updated.